Nun Orchid Care

 Those tall spikes carrying clusters of 10 to 20 flowers will appear in spring, blooming in succession and lasting for several weeks.
 Each flower, ranging from brown to maroon -- often with a pink or white lip -- reaches up to 4 inches (10 cm) wide and is delightfully fragrant.

 No blooms?
 Fertilizing this orchid will give it more blooming power.
 Also put it in bright, indirect light.
+Plants that don't get enough sunlight all year-round may not bloom.

 Give it a winter rest.
 Give your nun's cap orchid a cool winter to trigger blooming in spring.
 This lowland forest native will tolerate cold (see "Temperature" below) and needs a cooler-than-normal treatment to bring on those blooms.
 Also cut back on watering, giving your orchid just enough water to prevent it from drying out.